AmaarEbrahim/AlarmClock-STM32/README.md

 Specify a linker script with -T

 Use `ar rcs [output file name] [input file name]` to archive an object file

+Install gdb-multiarch to use gdb on different platforms.

 # Problems
 build.rs specifies to recompile startup.c when it changes.
 However, startup.c